-Just Farmers is not-for-profit and has been made possible thanks to a £20,000 bursary from the Frank Parkinson Agricultural Trust, a charity aimed at supporting the improvement and welfare of British agriculture.
-We also recently received a charitable grant of £5,000 for three years from the Mercer Charitable Foundation, which we are enormously grateful for.
+Just Farmers is not-for-profit and was made possible thanks to a £20,000 bursary in 2018 from the Frank Parkinson Agricultural Trust, a charity aimed at supporting the improvement and welfare of British agriculture.
+In 2019 we successfully applied for a grant from the Prince's Countryside Fund and were awarded £20,000 to cover the cost of eight workshops.
+We also received a charitable grant of £5,000 for three years from the Mercer Family Charitable Foundation, which we are enormously grateful for.

 How will it work?